akka/akka/akka-docs/java/camel.rst

 .. includecode:: code/docs/camel/MyEndpoint.java#Consumer-mina

-The above example exposes an actor over a TCP endpoint on port 6200 via Apache Camel's `Mina component`_.
+The above example exposes an actor over a TCP endpoint via Apache Camel's `Mina component`_.
 The actor implements the `getEndpointUri` method to define an endpoint from which it can receive messages.
 After starting the actor, TCP clients can immediately send messages to and receive responses from that